jzohrab/practicing-guitar/docs/part-2-setting-up/experimentation-and-observation.rst

 Experimentation And Observation
 -------------------------------

-.. todo:: fill in / edit content for experimentation-and-observation.rst

-Learning a new technique can be challenging, even if you have a good teacher.
-It's not challenging because the technique itself is challenging: most techniques are, I believe, quite simple once you've got them.
-But it's very easy to approach technique with the wrong idea, and your conscious mind can get in the way of an efficient technique.

-For example, if you're trying to alternate pick really quickly, you (i.e. your conscious mind) might think you need to expend a lot of effort, because you're moving really fast and changing directions frequently.
-But that's not the case.

-Ideally, you'd look at good players and try to model what they're doing.
-There are often many different ways to accomplish the same technique.
-For example, some players use wrist, some elbows, some fingers, etc.  In short, there's usually no one single way to play one thing.
-What that means is that you need to keep trying to find different ways to do it, keep testing the waters.

-Move hand position, how you hold your pick, float your hand, float your wrist.

-.. todo:: give some examples of what can vary

-Have to give a good honest effort.
-You might not find the answer within a few minutes.
-You have to keep track of what is going on, what you've tried, and what you've observed in your results.
-Sometimes it will be obvious, and sometimes not.
-You might even want to keep a practice journal to keep track of what you've done.

-Usually when it comes to new techniques, or even trying using your techniques in unfamiliar settings, the best thing you can do is practice hard for a short period of time, and then move on.
-This

-.. todo:: tie this in with time and schedule
+Practicing can be broken into two big phases: exploration, where you're trying to sort out what works, and refining, where you're perfecting what works.

+It's easy and fun to sit down with the guitar and just play, letting things work themselves out.
+They do, sometimes.

+However, to make more reliable progress with technical issues -- speed, tricky passages, new techniques -- it's necessary to focus and experiment [#]_.
+This takes full concentration, paying full attention to two main things:

+* the tone you're producing
+* any physical and mental sensations (tension, fatigue, etc.)

+The practice techniques listed in :ref:`part-3-techniques` are fuel for your experiments, along with other variations you can think of (hand position, pick grip, force, wrist action, etc.).

+Regardless of what practice technique (if any!) you choose to use, be sure to give it a good honest shot.
 Keep trying and experimenting.
 Experiment and observe.

 And be honest in your observations!
 If you crank up your distortion/reverb/effects etc., it might sound more interesting, but it may be hiding some problems.
-So be honest about your accuracy, timing, and tone, and use that as feedback for the next round of experimentation.
+So continue to check your accuracy, timing, and tone, and use that as feedback for the next round of experimentation.
+You might find a :ref:`practice journal <practice_journal>` helps you keep track of what's working.

-Try out a technique, give it a good honest attempt, and see what works and doesn't work.

-To see if a given practice technique works for you, the best thing you can do is put it to the test: take two similar passages or licks, and learn one lick without the practice technique, and the other with it.
-Give the practice technique a good solid effort.
-Do this for a few practice sessions, and record the results.
-And see which way works better for you.

-Always be experimenting, always be loose, and always be open to trying something different.
+For me, a good exploratory practice session for a particular passage will usually consist of several trial-and-error attempts, each of which is followed by a assessment of the above, and then further adjustments and tests.
+Seeing what works, letting go of what doesn't.
+Sometimes things take several reps to roughly fall into place, and the results show up the next day [#]_.

+.. [#] I'm intentionally avoiding the idea of "work hard."
+To me, the idea of hard work immediately conjures up tense muscles and *physical effort.*  If you've read :ref:`part-1-on-technique`, you'll know that technique is about ease.
+.. [#] See :ref:`time_and_schedule`.